 Before getting to the full list of colleges that superscore the ACT, let’s quickly review how the ACT is scored.
 Each section is given a scaled score between 1 and 36.
-Then these area scores are averaged into your composite score, which also ranges between 1 and 36.
+These area scores are then averaged together to get your composite score, which also ranges between 1 and 36.

-If a college superscores, it will take your highest Math, Science, Reading, and English score that you achieved on any of the dates you took the test.
-Then it will average these together for a new composite, so you will end up with the highest composite score possible.
+If a college superscores, it will take your highest Math, Science, Reading, and English scores that you achieved on any of the dates you took the test.
+Then, it will average these together for a new composite so that you'll end up with your highest possible composite score.

 While superscoring means that you are much safer retaking the test many times, you still shouldn't treat retaking the ACT as having absolutely zero cost.
-Many superscoring ACT schools still can see all your scores and can be subconciously affected.
-If you take the ACT more than six times and your scores are all over the place, then admissions officers might start to wonder how seriously you're taking the test and whether your results are a true measure of your skills.
+Many superscoring ACT schools can still see all your scores, which can subconciously affect how they view you as an applicant.
+For example, if you took the ACT more than six times and your scores were all over the place, admissions officers might wonder how seriously you're taking the test and whether your results are a true measure of your skills.

 As long as you don't overdo it, taking the ACT more than once can strongly work in your favor if you're applying to schools that superscore.
 Now that you know how ACT superscoring works, let’s look at the colleges that superscore.